Senior Center

 Century 21 Jack Ruddy Real Estate

-The Dunmore Senior Center’s Site Council serves as a liaison between the participants and the Executive Director.
-They oversee the annual Senior Membership Campaign and are responsible for multiple fundraisers that provide most of the purchases needed for the center’s daily operations.
-Additionally, the Council President reports directly to the Board of Directors.
+The Dunmore Senior Community Center’s Site Council serves as a liasion between the participants and the Director.
+They conduct multiple fundraisers that provide most of the purchases needed for the Center’s daily operations.
+The Site Council’s contribution to the Center is invaluable.

 Treasurer: Carl Gammaitoni